What do my website statistics mean?

 - Login to your current web stats.

-- At the end of the add in the year and month you would like to view in the following format.
+- At the end of the add in the year and month, you would like to view it in the following format.
 To view all of 2014 you would view the month of December

 So for example the complete URL might look like this:

-In additional to the raw server web stats adding the power of Google Analytics and reporting to your business toolbox allows you to take this information and filter it for you.
-For example you can filter out your personal traffic to the site.
+In addition to the raw server web stats adding the power of Google Analytics and reporting to your business toolbox allows you to take this information and filter it for you.
+For example, you can filter out your personal traffic to the site.
 If you're interested in a more streamlined view of your website performance contact us for your next steps.